Ghana: Supporting Evidence Based Decision Making for a Clean, Resilient and Inclusive Greater Accra

 - A Poverty Disaster Risk Management analysis for flood affected communities.

-These results are feeding into the preparation of the World Bank Greater Accra Resilient and Integrated Development Project.
+These results fed into the preparation and implementation of the World Bank Greater Accra Resilient and Integrated Development Project.

 Window of Action